Couples boudoir photography is a great way to connect with that special someone in your life.

 When you shoot wider frames, you can photograph the full body and get a more ‘choreographed’ session with a variety of poses.
 However, close-up pictures are great to capture facial expressions that show emotion.

-You can also do some faceless couples boudoir photography if you focus on the hands, the feet, the hips, etc. It can be something sweet and romantic like hand-holding or something more passionate as the hand of one of them digging into the back of the other.
+You can also do some faceless couples boudoir photos if you focus on the hands, the feet, the hips, etc. It can be something sweet and romantic like hand-holding or something more passionate as the hand of one of them digging into the back of the other.

 10. Take turns being the star

-Not every couples boudoir photos need to show both of them – at least not clearly.
+Not every couples boudoir image need to show both of them – at least not clearly.
 You can have images where one of them is the star of the picture, and their partner is out of focus.

 Another possibility is to show one of them clearly and only a part of the other one’s body.
 Try different compositions and change the depth of field to achieve different results to create more interesting shots.